 A hearty take on the northern Italian classic from Bamonte's restaurant in Brooklyn, New York.
+This recipe first appeared in our Jan/Feb 2013 issue along with Greg Ferro's article Bamonte's.

 - 1⁄4 cup olive oil